|

 black box environment but they feel very real.

-trend afoot in the local theater community to leave non-speaking members
+unaccountable trend afoot in the local theater community to leave

-of the cast uncredited.
-First Studio Theatre Secondstage left Shawn
+non-speaking members of the cast uncredited.
+First Studio Theatre

-Helm, who was the non-speaking but very much present guard throughout
+Secondstage left Shawn Helm, who was the non-speaking but very much

-name or by performer's.
-Whoever she is, she does a very nice job and
+performer's.
+Whoever she is, she does a very nice job and deserves a

 Maloney (properties) Dan Covey (lights) Ryan Rumery (sound) Colin Hovde